 This guide is designed to provide you with a solid understanding of how TypeIt4Me works.
-Hopefully you're already well on your way to saving time and effort that would otherwise be spent needlessly grinding away at your keyboard.
-If there's anything in this documentation that you find unclear, please do get in touch to let us know.
-We're also happy to help if you run into problems that don't appear to have been covered here.
+Hopefully you're already well on your way to saving time and effort that would otherwise be spent needlessly pecking away at your keyboard.
+If there's anything in this documentation that you find unclear or if you'd like to give us feedback on the app and suggest improvements, please do use the contact form on our website to get in touch and let us know.
+We're also standing by to help if you've lost your licence code or if you've run into problems that don't appear to have been covered here.
+When contacting us, please provide as much detail as possible, including the version number of the software you're using and the macOS version your Mac is running.

-Please bear in mind that we are a very small team, so if you contact us during an exceptionally busy period it may sometimes take a little while for us to reply.
-It's always a good idea to first check the troubleshooting section of this guide (page 81) and the TypeIt4Me Frequently Asked Questions section at the Ettore Software website.
+We read every support email we receive and we'll do our best to get back to you within 24 hours, if not sooner.
+Please bear in mind, though, that we are a very small team based in the United Kingdom.
+If you're in a different time zone that's several hours behind or ahead of London, it may not be possible for us to reply immediately.
+Likewise, if you happen to contact us during an exceptionally busy period it may sometimes take a little longer for us to address your issue.
+It's always a good idea to first check the troubleshooting section of this guide and the TypeIt4Me Frequently Asked Questions section at the Ettore Software website.
 9 times out of 10 any problem you've encountered will be a known issue with a documented solution or workaround.